aschet/srm2srgbmodelgen/README.md

 ## Example Model

 Follow the comment instructions.
 To use this model for EBC color ratings, convert by srm=ebc/1.97.
+If you are interested in a full implemented of the spectral model, please visit take a look at the [Øl farve](https://github.com/aschet/olfarve) repository.

 ```
 # SRM to sRGB model, multiply outputs by 255 and clip between 0 and 255